-In June 2018, CDF provided $10 million in NMTC allocation to Esperanza Health Centers to support the construction of a new 26,100 square foot medical home for the community.
-The project is located at 4700 S California Avenue in Brighton Park and includes 30 exam rooms, counseling rooms, a community garden, a teaching kitchen, and a playground.
+In June 2018, CDF provided $10 million in NMTC allocation to Esperanza Health Centers to support the construction of a new 26,100-square-foot medical home for the community.
+The project is located at 4700 S. California Avenue in Brighton Park and includes 30 exam rooms, counseling rooms, a community garden, a teaching kitchen, and a playground.
 Esperanza was founded in 2004 by community members and Saint Anthony Hospital administrators to improve healthcare delivery on the Southwest side.
 It operates three other Federally Qualified Health Centers serving over 18,500 patients annually.
 The project also includes a pharmacy and space for Mujeres Latinas en Acción, an organization founded in 1973 that focuses on empowering Latinas and their families.

-Construction is underway with substantial completion and a soft opening anticipated in the first quarter of 2019.
 Raza Development Fund provided $6 million in NMTC allocation for the project while PNC bank provided NMTC equity and an additional $2 million in NMTC allocation.